The ImpactLab Fellowship

 How is the program structured?

-The Teacher Fellowship is fast-paced with new content every two weeks, September through June.
-Fellows start building their solutions right away and learn methods and techniques as they become relevant in the context of this work.
+The ImpactLab Fellowship is fast-paced with new content every two weeks, October through June.
+Fellows start building their solutions right away and content is dripped in as it becomes relevant in the context of this work.

 The curriculum is efficiently packaged and everything ImpactLab asks you to do is timely and targeted.
 Each two-week "sprint" consists of new learning(s), coaching, reflection and peer interaction.

 Learning groups are small and bi-weekly coaching sessions (held online) are led by an experienced ImpactLab coach.
 Start times are somewhere from 5pm to 8pm in your time zone.